Manot 1: Description

 Manot 1 is an adult individual represented by an almost complete skullcap (calvaria) very similar to those of modern humans.
 But it has a relatively small brain size, which is estimated at around 1,100 mL, compared to modern human brain which is about 1,400 mL.
 Its unique features are the bun-shaped occipital, the moderate arch of the parietals, flat sagittal area, presence of a suprainiac fossa, and the pronounced superior nuchal line.
 These combined features indicate that it shares a number of features between the most recent African humans and those of European from the Upper Paleolithic period.
 But it has notable differences from those of other archaic humans found in the neighbouring Levant.
 It may also possibly be a human-Neanderthal hybrid.
 The discoverers concluded that:

 Significance

-The Skhul 5 and Skhul 9 skulls, dated to between 120,000 and 80,000 years old, are the oldest known anatomically modern human fossils found in West Asia.
+Older remains of early modern humans in the region include fossils from Misliya Cave (c.
+200,000 BP) and the Skhul and Qafzeh hominins (c.
+100,000 BP).

 Manot 1, at 55,000 years old, is the oldest fossil found in West Asia which post-dates the presumed recent out-of-Africa expansion, after about 70,000 years ago.
 It is thought to be ancestral to the modern Western Eurasian lineages that began to develop during the Upper Paleolithic.

 The age of the fossil is consistent with the period of interbreeding between Neanderthals and modern humans.
 While extraction and sequencing of DNA from the remains could potentially confirm that interbreeding was occurring at that time, the odds of doing so successfully are reduced by the region's warm climate, which speeds up DNA degradation.